UN Days September

 Observed on September 8th every year, International Literacy Day seeks to focus public opinion on the major global problem of illiteracy.

 On this day every year UNESCO awards international literacy prizes to the most innovative and inspiring literacy programmes.
-In the year 2006 five main prizes were awarded.
+In the year 2012 six main prizes were awarded.
 The prizes reward exceptional work in the fight against illiteracy, and the innumerable women and men around the world who work hard every day, often anonymously under difficult conditions, to teach people to read and write.

 For further information visit the Literacy Day web site.